Campaign of the Month: August 2014

 A PARTIAL ROSTER OF THE CHILDREN OF JUDAS (who most frequently inhabit the city)

 Khay’tall acts as the High Priest of the Settites, and oversees the worship of Sutekh in the incarnation of the Adversary, or Satan.
 The Children of Judas’ hierarchy is fluid.
 With Khay’tall at the top, all Children beneath him jockey for position.
-To maintain their favour in Khay’tall’s eyes, the Children endlessly intrigue and play amongst themselves.
-However, in practice, they are almost without exception continuously undone by the wily elder Sarrasine, who is known by the rest of the Cainites of the city as ‘the favoured son’ of Khay’tall.
-Finally, the Settites come and go as they please, and Khay’tall instantly gives them membership in the family as they do so, which means that the Baron’s Gangrel must let them pass, which causes the knights no end of headaches.
+To maintain their favour in Khay’tall’s eyes, the Children endlessly intrigue and play amongs themselves.
+However, in practice, they are almost without exception continuously undone by the sly elder Sarrasine, who is known by the rest of the Cainites of the city as ‘the favoured son’ of Khay’tall.
+Finally, the Settites come and go as they please, and Khay’tall instantly gives them membership in the family as they do so, which means that the Baron’s Gangrel must let them pass.
+This causes the knights no end of headaches.

 RELATIONS WITH OTHER FAMILIES

 Hated for who they are, but in power because of their advocate, the Children of Judas are widely believed to have Michael’s ear.
-Officially, the Antonian Ventrue and the Obertus Tzimisce are at odds with this supposed “lesser” Scion family.
-However, many Cainites who belong to the Trinitty secretly meet with the Children because of what it can provide: regular feeding stock from the Settites huge stable of mortals (necessitated by the need to maintain the Secrecy of the Blood, given the city’s recent Cainite over-population), the fulfillment of interests and desires too shameful to mention publicly, the promise of Michael’s support, and, of course, the dirty secrets of others.
+Officially, the Antonians and the Obertus are at odds with this supposed “lesser” Scion family.
+However, many Cainites who belong to the Trinity secretly meet with the Children because of what they can provide: regular feeding stock from the Settites’ huge stable of mortals (necessitated by the need to maintain the Secrecy of the Blood, given the city’s recent Cainite over-population), the fulfillment of interests and desires too shameful to mention publicly, the promise of Michael’s support, and, of course, the dirty secrets of others.

 The Children of Judas ply their craft against the almost hapless Toreador.
-With only Petronius and Magnus to actively resist their efforts, the Settites have successfully insinuated themselves into the Michaelites’ artisan guilds.
+With only Petronius, his few supporters and the dubious aid of Magnus to actively resist their efforts, the Settites have successfully insinuated themselves into the Michaelites’ artisan guilds.
 Mortal artists of great potential are now being lost to vice.
-Even Toreador outside the family structure, such as Gallasyn have fallen prey to their games of corruption.
+Even Toreador outside the family structure, such as Gallasyn, have fallen prey to their games of corruption.
 The Settites exert such an influence over the Toreador in Constantinople that the Cainites’ efforts may well lie at the root of the debauchery and degeneration for which the clan as a whole is later known.
-They look at the arrival of the elder ELetria with relish, and wonder how they can bring her down.
+They look at the arrival of the elder Eletria with relish, and wonder how they can bring her down.

 Despite appearances, however, even the Settites have suffered setbacks in recent years.
-The Antonian Ventrue no longer provide the Children with the challenge that they need to hone their manipulative skills, and the Narsene Lasombra has proved to be far more troublesome than *Khay’tall expected.
-The massive over-population of the Latin Quarter has led to great strain on their formerly iron-clad control over Constantinople’s vice trade,and many of the newcomers are attempting to carve out their own niches with the Bishop’s permission.
+The Antonians no longer provide the Children with the challenge that they need to hone their manipulative skills, and the Venetian Lasombra have proved to be far more troublesome than Khay’tall expected.
+The massive over-population of the Latin Quarter has led to great strain on their formerly iron-clad control over Constantinople’s vice trade, as many of the newcomers are attempting to carve out their own niches with the Bishop’s permission.

 Despite their protestations of innocence, Bishop Alfonzo and his Narsene Lasombra are now also actively working to subsume the Settite power base in their territory, and a number of very useful pawns of Khay’tall and Sarrasine have been found murdered since AD 1196.
 Where subtle-handed manipulation, blackmail and addiction once served to keep the mortals under their control, the Children of Judas have been forced to rely more heavily on Dominate, Blood Oaths and threats of murder to keep their thralls in check.
 The Children of Judas and the Narsene Lasombra continue to maintain relations, but they are by no means cordial as they were in the past.